Bachelor of Arts in Psychology

 There is a strong research program in the department, almost always with student involvement.
-In 2007-8 there were 21 papers and publications in the department, with 14 of the papers having student coauthors and nine reflecting collaboration among faculty members in the department.
+Recently, there were 21 papers and publications in the department, with 14 of the papers having student coauthors and nine reflecting collaboration among faculty members in the department.
 In addition, seven students presented their research at a student conference.
 The emphasis on collaboration and collegiality has led students to describe the psychology program as an "extended family" or "village."
 We like this characterization.

 Although we take our work quite seriously, we are less serious about ourselves.
 From our "Pink Freud" picnic to a constant array of activities, there is a sense of energy.